 The About Us page, for example, is an important section of your site.
 That’s the place online where you can share your mission with the world as an online creator.

 Once you have the necessary pages on your site, add media files and pictures of the people behind it.
 This will not only make navigating on your site easier, but it will also build trust in the eyes of the people stumbling on your blog online.
 Make your site look personal.
 Trustworthy.

 Once you have the main pages published, just make sure they’re loading properly.

 OK, that’s all.
 Now, you can get a cup of coffee, sit and wait for the orders to pile up.
 Also, you can finally add in your Twitter bio that you’re an entrepreneur.

 That’s only the appetizer.
 Actually, it’s even before the appetizer.
 You just went to the store and purchased the groceries for the meal.
 Now you need to actually prepare a meal.
 Or in other words, roll up for your sleeves lad.
 Lock the dog, sharpen the saw, and get ready for some real hard work.

 It’s called blogging for a reason.

-Blogs thrive when they’re regularly updated with new information.
+Blogs thrive when they’re regularly updated with new information – that’s why it’s important to have a content-production system.
 Each blog post is an opportunity for you to reach more people who will supposedly spend their hard-earned cash to buy your online course, product, or whatever you’re selling.
 Just make sure it’s worth it.
 Otherwise, negative reviews and refunds will get you out of business.
 And not only.
 As a creator, you have responsibility for the people reading your stuff.
 Make sure what you put in the online space is helpful for those who grant you with their attention and money.